 UNOAU holds annual retreat

-UNOAU held its annual retreat in virtual format on 25 March 2021.
-The retreat aimed to provide an opportunity for the Office to outline its priorities for the year ahead and to reflect on recent developments that have impacted on the UN-AU partnership in peace and security.
-The retreat took place just over a week after the new leadership of the AU Commission (AUC) took office, hence also provided an opportunity to discuss and align the priorities of the Office to those expressed by the new AUC leadership.
+On 25 March, UNOAU held its annual retreat virtually.
+The retreat took place just over a week after the new leadership of the AU Commission (AUC) took office and provided an opportunity to reflect on recent developments that have impacted the UN-AU partnership in peace and security and align priorities with those expressed by the new AUC leadership.

 Ambassador Bankole Adeoye, AU Commissioner for Political Affairs, Peace and Security (PAPS) was present at the opening session.
 He interacted with UNOAU staff and outlined his Five-Point Priority Action Plan for the first 100 days as following:

 - Rebranding and revamping the new department of political affairs, peace and security ensuring that it delivers as one, its capacities are enhanced, and that it operates with transparency and full accountability;